elephaint/pgbm/examples/README.md

 * `n_estimators`, default=`100`.
 The number of trees to create.
 Typically setting this value higher may improve performance, at the expense of training speed and potential for overfit.
 Use in conjunction with `learning rate` and `max_leaves`; more trees generally requires a lower `learning_rate` and/or a lower `max_leaves`.
 * `output_device`, default=`cpu`.
 Only applicable when training on `gpu`.
 When training on `gpu`, it is possible to run everything on `cpu` except for the split decision.
 In that case, use `gpu` as `device` and `cpu` as `output_device`.
 Not applicable for Numba backend.
 * `seed`, default=`1`.
 Random seed to use for `feature_fraction` and `bagging_fraction`.
+* `split_parallel`, default=`feature`.
+Choose from `feature` or `sample`.
+This parameter determines whether to parallelize the split decision computation across the sample dimension or across the feature dimension.
+Typically, for smaller datasets with few features `feature` is the fastest, whereas for larger datasets and/or datasets with many (e.g. > 50) features, `sample` will provide better results.
+Only applicable when using the Numba backend.
 * `tree_correlation`, default=`0.03`.
 Tree correlation hyperparameter.
 This controls the amount of correlation we assume to exist between each subsequent tree in the ensemble.
 A good starting value is `log_10(n_samples) / 100`.
 * `verbose`, default=`2`.
 Flag to output metric results for each iteration.
 Set to `1` to supress output.